Monte Paschi's top shareholder would not welcome January capital hike

-SIENA, Italy Nov 19 The banking foundation that is the biggest shareholder of Italy's loss-making bank Monte dei Paschi di Siena said on Tuesday carrying out a planned capital increase in January would not be a welcome move.
+SIENA, Italy The banking foundation that is the biggest shareholder of Italy's loss-making bank Monte dei Paschi di Siena (BMPS.MI) said on Tuesday carrying out a planned capital increase in January would not be a welcome move.

 Earlier this month, Monte Paschi Chief Executive Fabrizio Viola told analysts there were three possible windows for the capital hike to be launched - January 2014, June or the end of the year.